List of operations conducted by SEAL Team Six: Attempted rescue of American and Australian hostages in Afghanistan, August 2016

-On August 7, 2016, an American and an Australian professor working at the American University of Afghanistan in Kabul, were kidnapped; CNN reported that a few days later operators from SEAL Team Six attempted to rescue them.
+On 7 August 2016, an American and an Australian professor working at the American University of Afghanistan in Kabul, were kidnapped; CNN reported that a few days later operators from SEAL Team Six's Silver Squadron attempted to rescue them.
 The operators parachuted (HALO jump) into Afghanistan, but failed to find them at the location they searched, however, the BBC reported that no US service personnel or civilians were harmed and a number of "hostile forces" were killed.
 The US was never certain the professors were at the site, or if they were, when they had been moved.
 Some electronic media was recovered indicating the identities of those who were holding them.

 Personnel recovery from aircraft crash site

-DEVGRU was also involved in the recovery of US personnel killed when a US Bombardier E-11A jet crashed in mountainous territory in eastern Afghanistan, January 27, 2020.
+DEVGRU was also involved in the recovery of US personnel killed when a US Bombardier E-11A jet crashed in mountainous territory in eastern Afghanistan, 27 January 2020.

 2021 Kabul Airlift

-DEVGRU was also involved in the evacuation of US citizens and venerable Afghans during the US withdrawal from Afghanistan at the Hamid Karzai international airport in August of 2021.
+DEVGRU was also involved in the evacuation of US citizens and venerable Afghans during the US withdrawal from Afghanistan at the Hamid Karzai international airport in August 2021.